 Images|m>Web/HTML/Reference/Elements/img with image maps|m>Web/HTML/Reference/Elements/map might be used to include diagrams|> and graphs|>graph (abstract data type).
 Also, user input elements|m>Web/HTML/Reference/Elements/input are quite limited.

-So there is good reason for numerous web frameworks and authoring tools that help building powerful web applications and sites.
-Is there a good choice for creating just a little hypertext and small programs?
+So there is good reason for the many web frameworks and authoring tools.
+Is there a good light-weight choice for creating just a little hypertext and small programs?

 A cautious wish list